chiefBiiko/findFuncName/README.md

 Find the name of a custom in-memory user-defined function by passing its literal function object to `findFuncName()`.
 It does a top-to-bottom search down the callstack and if matched returns the name of the matched function object else `NULL`.

-Useful for writing higher-order functions and figuring out whether input functions are named or anonymous.
+~~Useful for writing higher-order functions and figuring out whether input functions are named or anonymous.~~

+*A better way to check whether input functions are named or anonymous is to call `match.call()` within a higher order function.*

 ### Note